cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 ### Pod Security Policies

-For InfoSec requirements, the operator does not need privileged mode for the execution of containers and access to volumes both in the operator and in the operand.
+For InfoSec requirements, the operator does not require privileged mode for any container and enforces read only root filesystem to guarantee containers immutability for both the operator and the operand pods.
 It also explicitly sets the required security contexts.

 On RedHat OpenShift, Cloud Native PostgreSQL runs in [`restricted` security context constraint